jeremythai01/Coursera-Machine-Learning-Stanford/README.md

 # Machine-Learning-Course

-My solution to all the programming assignments and quizzes of Machine-Learning (Coursera) taught by Andrew Ng.
+My solution to all the programming assignments of the Machine Learning Course (Coursera) taught by Andrew Ng.